tom-howard/com2009/docs/course/assignment1/part3.md

 ---
 title: "Part 3: Beyond the Basics"
-description: Building on the core ROS knowledge that we've gained so far on this course, in Part 3 we will learn how to execute ROS applications more efficiently using launch files.
-We'll also explore the LiDAR sensor, the data that it generates, and how this can be of huge benefit for robotics applications.
-You'll see this in practice by leveraging mapping tools within ROS (aka "SLAM").
+description: Execute ROS applications more efficiently using launch files.
+Learn about the LiDAR sensor, the data that it generates, and see the benefits of this for tools like "SLAM".
 ---

 ## Introduction